Herbicide: Terminology

+Selectivity

+Chemical structure of the herbicide is of primary affecting efficacy.
+2,4-D, mecoprop, and dicamba control many broadleaf weeds but remain ineffective against turf grasses.

+Chemical additives influence selectivity.
+Surfactants alter the physical properties of the spray solution and the overall phytotoxicity of the herbicide, increasing translocation.
+Herbicide safeners enhance the selectivity by boosting herbicide resistance by the crop but allowing the herbicide to damage the weed.

-There are some climatic factors affecting absorption including humidity, light, precipitation, and temperature.
-Foliar-applied herbicides will enter the leaf more readily at high humidity by lengthening the drying time of the spray droplet and increasing cuticle hydration.
-Light of high intensity may break down some herbicides and cause the leaf cuticle to thicken, which reduces absorption.
-Precipitation may wash away or remove some foliar-applied herbicides but it will increase root absorption of soil-applied herbicides.
+Selectivity is determined by the circumstances and technique of application.
+Climatic factors affect absorption including humidity, light, precipitation, and temperature.
+Foliage-applied herbicides will enter the leaf more readily at high humidity by lengthening the drying time of the spray droplet and increasing cuticle hydration.
+Light of high intensity may break down some herbicides and cause the leaf cuticle to thicken, which can interfere with absorption.
+Precipitation may wash away or remove some foliage-applied herbicides, but it will increase root absorption of soil-applied herbicides.
 Drought-stressed plants are less likely to translocate herbicides.
 As temperature increases, herbicides' performance may decrease.
 Absorption and translocation may be reduced in very cold weather.